Bay Windows Prices Guide for Construction Professionals

 Main Factors Affecting Bay Windows Prices

-• Size and projection depth—larger bays require custom structural headers and longer roof ties
+• Size and projection depth—larger bays need custom structural headers

-• Material choice—vinyl remains budget-friendly, composite and fiberglass sit mid-range, wood or clad wood command premium pricing
+• Material choice—vinyl is budget-friendly, while wood or clad wood are premium

-• Roof style—shed, hip, or custom copper roofs influence labor hours and material allowances
+• Roof style—shed, hip, or custom roofs affect labor and materials

 Typical Price Ranges You Can Expect